johnobrien8642/super-simple-headless-cms/README.md

 Then:

 1. Clone this repo
-2. From the root of the project, run `npm start`
+3. From the root of the project, and then `npm start`
-3. Go to http://localhost:3000/admin and create your first admin
+4. Go to http://localhost:3000/admin and create your first admin

 http://localhost:3000 is your homepage... and that's it!
 That's all you need to do to get started.

+**NOTE:** You will need to have node and npm installed locally to develop.
+After you install these, from the root of the repo, run `npm install`.

 There are a few example Templates that have been left in the base repo.
 Try adding a Photo List Template to the root `/` page:
 1. In /admin/manage-pages, click the "edit" button for the `/` page.